 As for the safety aspect, this needs to be nothing other than 100% on the money.
 In terms of the whole package as well – design, manufacture, supply, build and ongoing maintenance.
 Anything else just isn’t acceptable as it will put goods, machinery and even people at risk.

-So, here are our top 5 tips to avoid these commercial and safety issues and enjoy safe, fast, fruitful and sustainable value from your temporary building.
+So, here are our top 5 tips to avoid these commercial and safety issues and enjoy safe, fast, fruitful and sustainable value when you hire a temporary building.

 1. Rogue rental companies